 The wing fuselage join and under fuselage middle are a weakpoint.
 The rear wing join is flush and not accurate as it lacks the fuselage strake.
 On the underside the mould lacks almost all detail.
 This is most obvious in the lack of moulded in (or printed on) intakes at the front of the wing/body fairing.

 The area above the wing on the Phoenix mould is slab sided and does not show the curvature present on the real thing and is therefore again incorrect.
 On the plus side the front fuselage, nose, satnav dome and antennae are all well done.
 The wings themselves also have an unnatural curvature towards the tip, which is too strong for an on the ground look.

 The big change for the mould is that it has been updated with Phoenixes new see through and rotating fanblades inside the engines.
 These actually look very good although I can’t think of a time when I’m going to be rotating the blades it can be done.
 The engines themselves do however rather lack ground clearance (probably due to the shape of the engine pylon upper surface) and the forward rims are still not deep enough.
 Overall it is an improvement over the previous solid engines but not a major one.

 The landing gear on this model is definitely shorter than that on the previous All Nippon example I reviewed, which is more accurate but of course doesn’t help ground clearance for the engines.

 Despite the improved engines and better wheelhubs the Phoenix 787 is still inferior to the JC Wings mould due to the fuselage / wing area and tail cone / horizontal stabilizers.
-Nonetheless it is still a high quality mould and one of Phoenixes better offerings.
+Nonetheless it is still a reasonably decent mould and one of Phoenixes better offerings.

 PAINT & LIVERY